Why We Choose Mercury-Free Dental Fillings

 - Behavioral changes

-Excessive levels of exposure can lead to kidney failure, respiratory failure and even death.
-The risks of complications spike when a child is exposed to mercury, and can include long-term cognitive disabilities.
+Excessive levels of exposure can lead to kidney failure, respiratory failure, and even death.
+The risks of complications spike when a child is exposed to mercury and can include long-term cognitive disabilities.
 Despite this, the Food and Drug Administration (FDA) and the American Dental Association (ADA) support the use of amalgam fillings for those 6 and older.

 Slow to Act on Mercury

-Three countries have banned the use of mercury-based amalgam fillings after studies linked mercury levels in fetal tissue to mothers’ mercury fillings, and many leading health organizations have recommended that amalgam fillings not be used in children.
+Three countries have banned the use of mercury-based amalgam fillings.
+Studies linked mercury levels in fetal tissue to mothers’ mercury fillings, and many leading health organizations have recommended that amalgam fillings not be used in children.
 Dozens of other studies have demonstrated the hazards of mercury poisoning.
 And notwithstanding the official stance on amalgam fillings from the FDA and ADA, dentists who administer or remove amalgam fillings must adhere to strict guidelines regarding the handling and disposal of mercury fillings as hazardous waste.

 Natural-Looking Dental Fillings